+Reasons given Consider

+"Crashes are rare 36700 crashes occur every day.
+The more

+events" we drive, the more we are exposed to "rare"

+events, even for good drivers.
+1 in 4 of us

+will be seriously injured in a crash during

+our lifetime.

+"I'm not going far" 3 of 4 fatal crashes occur within 25 miles

+(40 km) of home.
-Reasons given Consider "Crashes are rare 36700 crashes occur every day.
-The more we events" drive, the more we are exposed to "rare" events, even for good drivers.
-1 in 4 of us will be seriously injured in a crash during our lifetime.
-"I'm not going far" 3 of 4 fatal crashes occur within 25 miles (40 km) of home.
-"Belts are We design our safety belts to enhance comfort.
-If uncomfortable" you are uncomfortable - try different positions for the safety belt upper anchorage and seatback which should be as upright as possible; this can improve comfort.

-Reasons given Consider "I was in a hurry" Prime time for an accident.
-BeltMinder® reminds us to take a few seconds to buckle up.
-"Safety belts don't Safety belts, when used properly, reduce risk of work" death to front seat occupants by 45% in cars, and by 60% in light trucks.
+Reasons given Consider "Belts are We design our safety belts to enhance uncomfortable" comfort.
+If you are uncomfortable - try different positions for the safety belt upper anchorage and seatback which should be as upright as possible; this can improve comfort.
+"I was in a hurry" Prime time for an accident.
+Belt-Minder® reminds us to take a few seconds to buckle up.
+"Safety belts don't Safety belts, when used properly, reduce work" risk of death to front seat occupants by 45% in cars, and by 60% in light trucks.
 "Traffic is light" Nearly 1 of 2 deaths occur in single-vehicle crashes, many when no other vehicles are around.
-"Belts wrinkle my Possibly, but a serious crash can do much more clothes" than wrinkle your clothes, particularly if you are unbelted.
-"The people I'm Set the example, teen deaths occur 4 times more with don't wear often in vehicles with TWO or MORE people. belts" Children and younger brothers/sisters imitate behavior they see.
+"Belts wrinkle my Possibly, but a serious crash can do much clothes" more than wrinkle your clothes, particularly if you are unbelted.
+"The people I'm with Set the example, teen deaths occur 4 times don't wear belts" more often in vehicles with TWO or MORE people.
+Children and younger brothers/sisters imitate behavior they see.
 "I have an airbag" Airbags offer greater protection when used with safety belts.
 Frontal airbags are not designed to inflate in rear and side crashes or rollovers.
-"I'd rather be Not a good idea.
-People who are ejected are 40 thrown clear" times more likely to DIE.
+"I'd rather be thrown Not a good idea.
+People who are ejected clear" are 40 times more likely to DIE.
 Safety belts help prevent ejection, WE CAN'T "PICK OUR CRASH".

-Do not sit on top of a buckled safety belt or insert a latchplate into the buckle to avoid the BeltMinder® chime.
-To do so may adversely affect the performance of the vehicle's air bag system.
+WARNING: Do not sit on top of a buckled safety belt or insert a latchplate into the buckle to avoid the Belt-Minder® chime.
+To do so may adversely affect the performance of the vehicle's airbag system.

-One time disable
+One-time disable

-If at any time the driver/front passenger quickly buckles then unbuckles the safety belt for that seating position, the BeltMinder® is disabled for the current ignition cycle.
-The BeltMinder® feature will enable during the same ignition cycle if the occupant buckles and remains buckled for approximately 30 seconds.
-Confirmation is not given for the one time disable.
+If at any time the driver/front passenger quickly buckles then unbuckles the safety belt for that seating position, the Belt-Minder® is disabled for the current ignition cycle.
+The Belt-Minder® feature will enable during the same ignition cycle if the occupant buckles and remains buckled for approximately 30 seconds.
+Confirmation is not given for the one-time disable.

-Deactivating/activating the BeltMinder® feature
+Deactivating/activating the Belt-Minder® feature

-The driver and front passenger BeltMinder® are deactivated/activated independently.
+The driver and front passenger Belt-Minder® are deactivated/activated independently.
 When deactivating/activating one seating position, do not buckle the other position as this will terminate the process.